Do Australian Tourists Need a Visa for Indonesia?

 Yes, a visa is mandatory for all Australian citizens who wish to travel to Indonesia for tourism.
 Bali is a favourite destination for Aussies, and securing the correct visa is a crucial first step in your holiday planning.

 The simplest and most recommended option for Australian passport holders is the Electronic Visa on Arrival (e-VOA).
 Applying online before you leave Australia is the best way to ensure a hassle-free start to your trip.
+You can find more official information on visa categories at the Indonesian Embassy in Canberra website.

 How to Apply for an Indonesia Visa from Australia

-2. Upload Your Documents
+Upload Documents

 e-VOA Requirements for Australian Applicants